Mitch Keller: Minor Leagues (2014–2019)

 Keller made his professional debut with the Gulf Coast League Pirates, where he spent all of 2014, pitching to a 1.98 ERA in 27 1/3 innings.
-Keller spent 2015 with the short-season A Bristol Pirates, posting a 0–3 record with a 5.49 ERA in six starts.
-He spent 2016 with the Low-A West Virginia Power where he finished 8–5 with a 2.46 ERA in 23 starts.
+Keller spent 2015 with the Low–A Bristol Pirates, posting a 0–3 record with a 5.49 ERA in six starts.
+He spent 2016 with the Low-A West Virginia Power where he posted an 8–5 record with a 2.46 ERA in 23 starts.
 He also pitched in one game for the High-A Bradenton Marauders at the end of the season.

 In 2017, Keller began the season with Bradenton.
-After going 6–3 with a 3.14 ERA in 15 starts, he was promoted to the Altoona Curve in August and finished the season there with a 2–2 record and 3.12 ERA in six starts.
+After going 6–3 with a 3.14 ERA in 15 starts, he was promoted to the Double–A Altoona Curve in August and finished the season there with a 2–2 record and 3.12 ERA in six starts.
 Entering the 2018 season, MLB.com ranked Keller as Pittsburgh's top prospect.
-He began the season with Altoona, posting a 9–2 record with a 2.72 ERA in 14 starts before a June 28 promotion to the AAA Indianapolis Indians.
+He began the season with Altoona, posting a 9–2 record with a 2.72 ERA in 14 starts before a June 28 promotion to the Triple–A Indianapolis Indians.
 With Indianapolis, he regressed to a 3–2 record with a 4.82 ERA in 10 starts.
 Keller was the starting pitcher for the United States in the All-Star Futures Game on July 15, pitching a scoreless first inning with one strikeout.
 The Pirates added him to their 40-man roster after the season.

 Keller returned to Indianapolis to start the 2019 season.
 In nine games prior to his MLB debut, Keller went 5–0 with a 3.45 ERA.
-Keller was named the 2019 International League Pitcher of the Year after posting a 3.56 ERA over the entire AAA season.
+Keller was named the 2019 International League Pitcher of the Year after posting a 3.56 ERA over the entire Triple–A season.